leimao/Ramachandran/README.md

 ## TODOs

+- [ ] Add PDB crawling tool to compute the favorable and acceptable regions.
 - [ ] Add favorable and acceptable regions to the plot.
 - [ ] Add mixture of Gaussians for visualizing the clusters of the dihedral angles.
 - [ ] Allow the user to show residue name and number in the plot.